Improving data systems to end Vietnam’s HIV/AIDS epidemic

-With the support of the CDC and PATH, Vietnam has improved its HIV case surveillance system, which now integrates nationwide patient data in one place for the first time.
+In Vietnam, an improved HIV case surveillance system now integrates nationwide patient data in one place.
 This gives health officials a timely understanding of the HIV epidemic situation, enabling a prompt public health response.

 Digital health and data transformation